peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Return Value

-A array of cubic B-Spline curves describing the same path as the cardinal spline.
+A array of cubic B-spline curves describing the same path as the cardinal spline.
 (Type: <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a>)

  <a name='H3DU.BSplineCurve.fromHermiteSpline'></a>
 ### (static) H3DU.BSplineCurve.fromHermiteSpline(curve)

-Creates an array of B-Spline curves from the control points of a Hermite spline.
+Creates an array of B-spline curves from the control points of a Hermite spline.

 To use this method, you must include the script "extras/spline.js".
 Example: